rzpjunior/library-pickup-system/README.md

 6. **View User Appointments**
    - Endpoint: `GET /v1/appointments/user/{userId}`
    - Example: `GET /v1/appointments/user/user123`
+   - This endpoint returns a list of all appointments for the specified user.
+   - The response includes details of each appointment along with the associated book information.

 7. **View Appointments for a Specific Book**
    - Endpoint: `GET /v1/appointments/book/works/{bookId}`
    - Example: `GET /v1/appointments/book/works/OL45883W`
+   - This endpoint returns a list of all appointments for the specified book.
+   - The response includes the book details and a list of appointments associated with it.

 8. **Cancel an Appointment**
    - Endpoint: `POST /v1/appointments/{appointmentId}/cancel`